-I have been working so hard on my new ebook: 9 Steps for Canadians Planning a Destination Wedding.
+9 Steps for Canadians Planning a Destination Wedding

 the world is big so whatever you want in a destination wedding, you will be able to find it.
 It is so much easier to find a perfect match when you know exactly what you are looking for trust me.
 Start thinking about your guest list at this point too.
 Nobody expects you to know the exact amount of guests but you should have an idea whether it will be ten people or one hundred.

-The ebook breaks it down into specific budgets but basically you need to decide on a wedding budget and a travel budget.
-Two separate budgets!!
+Our guide really breaks it up but here is a short version.
+In the beginning, you need to decide on a wedding budget and a travel budget.
+That’s right – two separate budgets!
 And you thought destination wedding planning was easy ;).
-The average travel budget from Edmonton is close to $1800 per person for a week abroad.
-Most wedding couples spend under $5000 on the actual wedding package.
-These numbers are meant to give you a jumping off point at least 🙂
+The average travel budget from Alberta is close to $1850 per person for a week abroad.
+This gets you a 4* resort in a destination like Mexico during shoulder season (May/November) – just to give you an idea.

 BRING IN THE EXPERTS